strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 The startup time is measured from the moment Docker finishes setting up the container to the moment when we receive a valid HTTP response to `GET /`.
-The services are required not to start if configured Elasticsearch server is unreachable, i.e. required to do an HTTP ping round-trip to it.
+The services are required not to start if configured Elasticsearch server is unreachable, i.e. required to do an HTTP round-trip to it.

-Both JVM-based Kotlin services start well under 3 seconds, which is impressive given the JVM has to load itself, service 40+ MiB fat JAR and initialise it.
+Both JVM-based Kotlin services start well under 3 seconds, which is impressive given the JVM has to load itself, the service 40+ MiB fat JAR and perform initialisation.

 Actix's Rusty startup times are barely visible in the graph as they take 1--2 ms, basically the time it takes to HTTP-ping Elasticsearch.
-Such single-digit-millisecond startups allow for deploying on platforms like Google Cloud Run, which [aggressively scale instances down to zero](https://cloud.google.com/run/docs/about-instance-autoscaling) and may start them only after receiving a request.
+Such single-digit millisecond startups allow for deploying on platforms like Google Cloud Run, which [aggressively scale instances down to zero](https://cloud.google.com/run/docs/about-instance-autoscaling) and may start them only after receiving a request.